Facebook And Instagram Push Notifications Following Donald Trump Election Victory Claim

 The BBC reported that Twitter has placed limits on the number of likes and replies for users, and Facebook has added a feature at the top of U.S. profiles that inform people that the election has not yet concluded.

-Prior to the election on Tuesday, November 3, 2020, both Twitter and Facebook said they would add warning labels to posts that claimed premature victory before the outcome of the results had been confirmed.
+Prior to the election on Tuesday, both Twitter and Facebook announced that warning labels would be added to posts that claimed premature victory before the outcome of the results had been confirmed.

-Facebook has also been automatically adding the labels to Trump and Joe Biden’s accounts in the build-up to the election and YouTube removed streams that were broadcasting fake results via numerous accounts.
+Facebook has also been automatically adding the labels to Trump’s and Joe Biden’s accounts in the buildup to the election, and YouTube removed several streams that were broadcasting fake results via numerous accounts.

 Social media platforms have been preparing to deal with misinformation and false claims for months.
 Many sites updated their policies to deal with misleading details of an election victory and to remove any spreading of misinformation about the outcome.

 Trump has attacked social media platforms in the past.
-The Inquisitr recently reported on the 74-year-old taking action online to follow up on reports that Hunter Biden’s made deals with Ukraine and Chinese oligarchs after he claimed the reports were being suppressed by social media and news outlets.
+The Inquisitr recently reported on the 74-year-old taking action online to follow up on reports that Hunter Biden made deals with Ukraine and Chinese oligarchs after he claimed the reports were being suppressed by social media and news outlets.